SpotlightKid/midiomatic/README.md

   output.
 * Sending can also be triggered when the transport state of the host changes to "playing", optionally only when the transport position is zero.
+* Lastly, sending can be triggered when receiving a selected MIDI Program Change event.
+There parameters to set the program number and the MIDI channel, which activate the trigger.
 * If "Send Channel" is set to "All", all stored Control Change messages on all channels are sent.
+* The interval between sending each Control Change event can be set to between 1 and 200 milliseconds.
-* While sending is in progress, the "Send" trigger input is ignored.
+* While sending is in progress, all send triggers are ignored.
 * While sending is in progress, no new Control Change messages are stored and Control Change messages received on the "Send Channel" are not passed through to the output.